Outline and Preparation#

 int execve(const char *filename, const char *argv[], const char *envp[]);

-This function loads and runs the executable object file filename
+This function loads and runs the executable object file filename with the

-and the environment variable list envp
+argument list argv and the environment variable list envp.
+Execve returns

-to the calling program only if there is an error (e.g., filename
+to the calling program only if there is an error (e.g., filename does not

 exist).
 To see how the argument list and the list of environment variables look

-like before and after the call to execve
+like before and after the call to execve, check the relevant section of the

 Lecture Slides (slides 49–52).

-family of system calls.
-The v
+Note that execve belongs to the exec family of system calls.
+The v in

-comes from the fact that it takes an argument argv
+execve comes from the fact that it takes an argument argv to be the vector of

-arguments to the program (the same way the main
+arguments to the program (the same way the main function of a C program will).

-comes from its second set of arguments, envp
+The e comes from its second set of arguments, envp, which is a vector of the

-environment variables (key/value pairs like LANG=english
+environment variables (key/value pairs like LANG=english).

 Signal Handling#